Sean Dyche: Burnley

+Burnley finished the 2016–17 season in 16th place, six points above the relegation zone, and were guaranteed to play consecutive seasons in the top flight for the first time in the Premier League era.
+During 2017, the club's new Barnfield Training Centre was completed and replaced the 60-year-old Gawthorpe.
+Dyche was involved in the design and had willingly tailored his transfer spending as he and the board focused on the club's infrastructure and future.
 In January 2018, Dyche signed a new contract with Burnley to remain as manager until the summer of 2022.
-He had guided Burnley to seventh place in the Premier League at the time of signing his contract, an impressive start to their second successive top-flight season after finishing 16th the season prior.
-The season ended with Europa League qualification for the first time for over half a century and secured their best finish to a top flight season since a sixth-placed finish back in 1974.
-Following qualification for Europe, 'The Princess Royal' pub was renamed 'The Royal Dyche' in honour of the Burnley manager.
+He had guided Burnley to seventh place in the Premier League at the time of signing his contract.
+The season ended with UEFA Europa League qualification for the first time for over half a century, securing their best finish to a top flight season since a sixth-placed finish in 1973–74.
+Following qualification for European football, "The Princess Royal" pub in Burnley was renamed "The Royal Dyche" in honour of him.
+Burnley were eliminated in the play-off round by Greek side Olympiacos after the side had defeated Scottish club Aberdeen and Turkish team İstanbul Başakşehir in the previous qualifying rounds.

+The 2019–20 season was interrupted for three months because of the COVID-19 pandemic before being completed behind closed doors; Burnley concluded the campaign in 10th place, five points below the European qualification places.
 On 15 April 2022, Dyche was dismissed by Burnley after being with the club for nine and a half years.
-At the time of his dismissal, the club was in the relegation zone, four points behind Everton, with eight games remaining.
+At the time of his dismissal, the club was in the relegation zone, four points behind Everton with eight games remaining.
 The decision to dismiss Dyche by the club's owners was widely criticised, with BBC writer Phil McNulty describing it as "blind panic" in their attempt to retain their Premier League status by appointing a new manager.
 Mike Jackson succeeded Dyche as caretaker manager for the rest of the season, with Burnley relegated after finishing in 18th on the final day of the season.

 Everton

-On 30 January 2023, Dyche was appointed manager of Premier League club Everton on a two-and-a-half year contract, replacing Frank Lampard.

-In his first game in charge, Everton defeated league leaders Arsenal 1–0.
+On 30 January 2023, Dyche was appointed manager of Premier League club Everton on a two-and-a-half-year contract, replacing Frank Lampard.
+In his first game in charge on 4 February, Everton defeated league leaders Arsenal 1–0.